-Admission Requirements.
-To be considered for admission on a full-time basis, applicants normally must hold a master’s degree or equivalent with high standing in engineering or computer science, or in a cognate discipline.
 Holders of a bachelor’s degree will, in general, be considered for admission to a master’s program only.
-After completion of a minimum of two terms of full-time study, they may, upon application, be considered by the Faculty Graduate Studies Committee for admission to a PhD program.
+After completion of a minimum of two terms of full-time study, they may, upon application, be considered by the GCS Graduate Studies Committee for admission to a PhD program.

-Applications for MASc and Ph. programs, once complete, are sent to BCEE Department for review by potential supervisors.
+Applications for MASc and PhD programs, once complete, are sent to BCEE Department for review by potential supervisors.
 This entire process may take up to 8 weeks.
 To accelerate the process, applicants may wish to contact research faculty in your area in order to express your interests and qualifications.
 It is recommended that you submit a research dossier that includes:

 Student ID and a detailed CV.